Q. Why do I have to take SafeSport Training?

 Q. May I take SafeSport training before I am 18 years of age?

 A. Yes, members who are 17 may take SafeSport training with parental consent.
 There is no grace period for completing SafeSport training.
-Athletes must complete training by their 18th birthday.
-Athletes under 17 with parental consent may take age-appropriate training provided by the Center.
+U.S. Ski & Snowboard requires athletes to complete training to activate their memberships following registration.

 Q. How often am I required to take SafeSport?